 The younger kids doodle, draw, and color during their dad’s sermon, and I’m okay with that.

 The older kids draw or take notes, and I’m okay with that too.

 We have several sets of Busy Books Sermon Notes, by Darlene Schacht, and my nine-and-twelve-year old boys do enjoy these.

 The honest truth: I really don’t worry if my kids are taking notes on the sermon, or drawing pictures of dragons.

 As long as my kids choose a respectful attitude at church, I’m good.

 My issue here really is relational and heart centered- are they learning to love God? are they connecting with believers who can love them well? are they taking care of the pew we sit on? showing respect to peers and adults?

-Those are my issues at church, not necessarily if the six, nine, eleven, thirteen, and sixteen-year old sit with hands folded.
+Those are my issues at church, not necessarily if my tribe of five sit with their hands folded.